Prabhatsingh001/URL.ly/README.md

 # 🔗 URL.ly - Django URL Shortener

 A modern, full-featured URL shortener built with **Django**, **TailwindCSS**, and **JavaScript**.
-URL.ly lets you shorten links, track analytics, manage user accounts, and more—all with a clean, responsive UI.
+URL.ly lets you shorten links, track analytics, manage user a, and more—all with a clean, responsive UI.

 ## 🚀 Features